okwolf/hyperapp-fx/README.md

   // You will probably want to write a helper function for returning these
   // similar to the built-in effects
   foo: () => [
-    // name of effect for effects data
+    // type of effect for effects data
     // must match key used in custom effect object below "custom",
     {